 By creating a system image you’ll create your own backup with desired applications and settings and use it to reset Windows 10.
 To create a system image, do the following:

 - Press Windows Key + S and enter backup.
 Select the Backup and Restore option.

 - When Backup and Restore window opens, select Create a system image option from the menu on the left.

 - Select where you want to store the system image and click Next.
 Follow the instructions on the screen to complete the process.

-Keep in mind that system image can be quite large and take up more than 10GB on your drive, so it might be better to store it on a USB flash drive or a portable hard drive.
+Keep in mind that system the image can be quite large and take up more than 10GB on your drive, so it might be better to store them on a USB flash drive or a portable hard drive.
 After creating a system image, you can reset your PC with it by following these steps:

 - Start Advanced Startup.

 - Select Troubleshoot > Advanced options > System Image Recovery.